 2.3.1 Identification

 The first task is to become familiar with the Antarctic AUV program, the subject area under consideration and to identify domain knowledge sources.
-Experts’ knowledge is often the only and the best source of information for this process (Kuhnert, Martin, & Griffiths, 2010).(R. Cooke & Probst, 2006) This can come from AUV engineers, the program owner, the manufacturers or contractors.
+Experts’ knowledge is often the only and the best source of information for this process (Kuhnert, Martin, & Griffiths, 2010).
+As far as possible, the number of experts to interview should lie between 6 - 12 as recommended by Cooke and Probst (R. Cooke & Probst, 2006).
+Experts should have different roles and specialism in the AUV domain and this can come from AUV engineers, the program owner, the manufacturers or contractors.
 Additional information can also be sought from organisational documents such as the safe work procedures, technical specifications of the AUV, fault logs, risk assessment records, program schedules, budget plans, Antarctic deployment plans and expected performance requirements.

 Tapping into the established domain knowledge sources, the second task involves identification of risk variables that can cause or culminate in the loss of the AUV during an Antarctic deployment.
 To ensure comprehensiveness, risk variables from different dimensions such as human, organisational, technical and external influences should be considered.
-Using the information gathered through expert’s interviews and other identified knowledge sources, causal relationships between risk variables are then identified and represented in a qualitative causal loop diagram (CLD).
-A CLD enables clear visualisation of the overall feedback structure influencing the risk of AUV loss during an Antarctic deployment (54).
+Using semi-structured interviews with experts and other identified knowledge sources, causal relationships between risk variables are then identified and represented in a qualitative causal loop diagram (CLD).
+A CLD enables clear visualisation of the overall feedback structure influencing the risk of AUV loss during an Antarctic deployment.

 2.3.2 Modelling

+2.3.2.1 Establish FuSDRA Model

 The next task aims to quantify the risk of loss by constructing quantitative stock and flow models from the qualitative CLDs.
 This is carried out through parameters’ estimation, formulation of behavioural relationships and establishing initial conditions.
-For causal relationships between risk variables which are vague and ambiguous, fuzzy logic is applied through a fuzzy expert system.
-(Zimmermann, 2001)The generic architecture of a fuzzy expert system is shown in Fig. 5 (Mendel, 2001).
-It involves determining the universe of discourse, defining fuzzy sets and membership functions, and constructing fuzzy rules.
+For uncertain causal relationships between risk variables, fuzzy logic is applied through a fuzzy expert system.
+The use of fuzzy expert system has many advantages.
+It provides consistent and objective results, help support and verify expert’s opinions and allows for modelling based on data and knowledge banks (Zimmermann, 2001).
+More importantly, it allows for a combination of hard and soft factors as well as uncertain causal relationships to be modelled.
+The generic architecture of a fuzzy expert system, which involves determining the universe of discourse, defining fuzzy sets and membership functions, and constructing fuzzy rules is shown in Fig. 4 (Mendel, 2001).
 The universe of discourse is the numerical range of possible values associated with the risk variable.
 To ascertain a fuzzy set, a list of typical adjectives associated with the risk variable is identified.
 The membership function then defines the degree to which a parameter belongs to a particular fuzzy set.
 An example of universe of discourse, fuzzy sets and membership functions for the risk variable ‘AUV Annual Utilisation Rate’ is shown in Table 1.
 Fuzzy rules, usually elicited from experts, then infer information using linguistic variables and fuzzy sets to produce an output in a process called fuzzy inference.
 Two of the most commonly used fuzzy inference methods are the Mandani (Mamdani & Assilian, 1975) and Sugeno (Sugeno, 1985) inference.
 Lastly, a crisp output value is derived through defuzzification using methods such as the centroid method, weighted average method, centre of sums, centre of largest area, mean-max membership or max-membership principal (Zhao & Govind, 1991)(Leekwijck & Kerre, 1999).